 The SIG on Natural Products has participated in and/or organised the following activities over the past few years:

 - FIP congress sessions (For example, in 2015, we collaborated with FIP’s Academic Pharmacy Section and the Young Pharmacists Group to develop a symposium on “Complementary and herbal medicines: from lab to community”).

 - Annual SIG business meetings (held at the FIP congress).
 In addition, the chair and vice chair of the SIG participate at Board of Pharmaceutical Sciences meetings.

 - World Health Organization Working Group on Interaction of Herbal Medicines.
 Prof Ito and Dr Corbett attend the working group meetings and are contributing to the WHO guidance document “Key technical issues for the safe use of herbal medicines with reference to interaction with other medicines”.

-For more information on this SIG, please contact Prof. Ito at NaturalProducts@fip.org.
+For more information or to get involved with this group, please contact Dr Corbett at NaturalProducts@fip.org.